Minsk: 20th century

 Before the Second World War, Minsk had a population of 300,000 people.
+At the start of the war, on 11 September 1939, the Belarusian Front of the Red Army was formed shortly before the Soviet invasion of Poland, and its headquarters was located in Minsk.
 The Germans captured Minsk in the Battle of Białystok–Minsk, as part of Operation Barbarossa; after it had been devastated by the Luftwaffe.
 However, some factories, museums, and tens of thousands of civilians had been evacuated to the east.
 The Germans designated Minsk the administrative centre of Generalbezirk Weißruthenien.
 Communists and sympathisers were killed or imprisoned, both locally and after being transported to Germany.
 Homes were requisitioned to house invading German forces.
 Thousands starved as food was seized by the German Army and paid work was scarce.
 Minsk was the site of one of the largest Nazi-run ghettos in the Second World War, temporarily housing over 100,000 Jews (see Minsk Ghetto).
 The Germans operated the Dulag 126 and Dulag 127 transit camps for prisoners of war in Minsk in 1941, and then the Stalag 352 prisoner-of-war camp for Soviet and Italian POWs from 1941 to 1944.
 Some anti-Soviet residents of Minsk, who hoped that Belarus could regain independence, did support the Germans, especially at the beginning of the occupation, but by 1942, Minsk had become a major centre of the Soviet partisan resistance movement against the invasion, in what is known in some post-Soviet states as the Great Patriotic War.
 For this role, Minsk was awarded the title Hero City in 1974.

 Minsk was recaptured by Soviet troops on 3 July 1944 in the Minsk offensive as part of Operation Bagration.
 The city was the centre of German resistance to the Soviet advance and saw heavy fighting during the first half of 1944.
 Factories, municipal buildings, power stations, bridges, most roads, and 80% of the houses were reduced to rubble.
 In 1944, Minsk's population was reduced to a mere 50,000.